leekinney/gdi-responsive/README.md

 # Responsive Web Design

 This is the Girl Develop It Responsive Web Design course.
-Materials by Catherine Farman.
+Materials by Catherine Farman, based on material by Sophie Shepherd.

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.